July Mass Uprising Memorial Museum: After 5 August 2024

-During the July Revolution in 2024, the Ganabhaban was stormed and looted by protesters following Prime Minister Hasina's resignation and exile.
+During the July Uprising in 2024, the Ganabhaban was stormed and looted by protesters following the Resignation of Sheikh Hasina.
 Various items, including cash, sarees, jewelry, furniture, and even animals such as fish, ducks, and rabbits, were taken from the premises.
 Some protesters also consumed the food prepared in the kitchen.
 However, later that day, students organized themselves to halt the looting, forming a human chain to protect the building and successfully recovering approximately 80% of the stolen items.
 Many individuals returned looted items and animals to the military, who were stationed at the site in the days that followed.

-On 5 September, the interim government announced plans to convert Ganabhaban into a public museum, named the July Uprising Memorial Museum, preserving its post-storming condition as a historical exhibit.
+On 5 September, the interim government announced plans to convert Ganabhaban into a memorial museum, named the July Uprising Memorial Museum, preserving its post-storming condition as a historical exhibit.
+It was inaugurated as a museum on 5 August 2026 by prime minister Tarique Rahman in presence of former Chief Advisor Muhammad Yunus.

 Other past functions

 Beside residing there, Sheikh Hasina used to exchange Eid al-Fitr and Eid al-Adha greetings with people including party leaders, professionals, senior civil and military officials, judges and diplomats at the place.
 On the day of the two Eids, the gate used to be opened to all visitors at nine in the morning, when people from all walks of life used to wait in queue to meet her after the special prayers.
 The custom was in place during Ershad's presidency also.

 View of the National Parliament House.
 Ganabhaban is located in the top left corner.